Dear Conference Organizer:

 There are simple and inexpensive ways to solve this problem.

 - Don’t forget speakers are the stars.
 Most professional events sell tickets based on what attendees will learn and experience from the speakers.
 The people on stage are the primary talent.
 It’s true there are dozens of other demanding tasks in planning an event, but don’t make the mistake of losing the speakers in the shuffle.
 Make choosing and supporting them a top priority.
+Pay them, at least to cover their travel and expenses and reduce bias, as you are benefiting from the many hours they will put in.

 - Provide audience demographics.
 Make it easy for speakers to make the right assumptions about your audience.
 Give a sheet listing: age breakdown, job titles, gender breakdown, reasons for attending, and more.
 Most events have this information for marketing purposes, but rarely provide it to the speakers who need it the most.
 If nothing else providing this data helps reminds speakers it’s the audience that matters, not their egos.

 - Let speakers use their own laptops, and slide designs.
-Speakers are performers and you want them as comfortable as possible (both Keynote and Powerpoint provide a special view that shows the next slide, time elapsed, and other performance enhancing features that they may depend on).
-Moving slide decks between computers often breaks fonts and other formatting, problems organizers rarely notice, but can be devastating to even a well prepared speaker.
-Give a basic template to speakers as an option if you must, or as a head start for first time speakers, but that’s the limit of the value of slide templates.
+Speakers are performers and you want them as comfortable as possible (both Keynote and Powerpoint provide a special view that shows the next slide, time elapsed, and other performance-enhancing features that they may depend on).
+Moving slide decks between computers often breaks fonts and other formatting, problems organizers rarely notice, but can be devastating to even a well-prepared speaker.
+Give a basic template to speakers as an option if you must, or as a headstart for first-time speakers, but that’s the limit of the value of slide templates.
 The audience is sitting there all day and knows where they are.
 Have an interstitial slide with your branding or event info, but make that your task, not the speakers.

 - Schedule a walkthrough / tech-check for each speaker.
 We know how fear works – unfamiliar rooms and spaces increase people’s nervousness.
-If you schedule a 15 minute slot early in the day, or the day before, for speakers to go to the room, try out their gear, and get comfortable, everyone wins.
+If you schedule a 15-minute slot early in the day, or the day before, for speakers to go to the room, try out their gear, and get comfortable, everyone wins.
 This reduces the risks of letting speakers use their own laptops, as you’ve tested their gear before they speak.
 It’s also insurance against any compatibility issues (projectors vs. laptops), as there is nothing worse than discovering these problems in front of a live crowd.

 - Have a volunteer in the room during the session.
 Every room should have a volunteer who can assist the speaker for any last minute needs or problems.
 This includes assisting with tech problems, getting water, helping with Q&A at the end and more.
 For a free ticket, many people will be happy to play this role, so everyone wins.